Apsu/APT/Atreus/README.md

 ---

-Next is the navigation and shortcut layer, and is also where `Escape`, `Caps Lock`, `Menu`, `Print Screen`, `Scroll Lock`, `Pause`, and a key that switches the default layer between APTAP and QWERTY.
+Next is the navigation and shortcut layer, and is also where `Escape`, `Caps Lock`, `Menu`, `Print Screen`, `Scroll Lock`, `Pause`, and a key that switches the default layer between APT and QWERTY.
 The whole bottom row is passthrough.

 ![Nav](Layer3.png)